rakutenanalytics/ios-rakutenanalytics/README.md

 Open your project settings in Xcode and add a new package in 'Swift Packages' tab:

 * Repository URL: `https://github.com/rakutenanalytics/ios-rakutenanalytics.git`
-* Version settings: 10.1.0 "Up to Next Major"
+* Version settings: 10.4.0 "Up to Next Major"

-Choose `RAnalytics` product for your target.
-If you want to link other targets (Notification Service Extension, Notification Content Extension, etc), go to Build Phases of that target, then in Link Binary With Libraries click + button and add `RAnalytics`.
+Choose `RakutenAnalytics` product for your target.
+If you want to link other targets (Notification Service Extension, Notification Content Extension, etc), go to Build Phases of that target, then in Link Binary With Libraries click + button and add `RakutenAnalytics`.

 ## Importing the module to use it in your app